ethicalabs-ai/BlossomTune-Orchestrator/src/docs/index.md

 * **`Blossomfile` Generation**: Approved participants receive a simple `.zip` file with all necessary keys and configuration to join.
 * **Pluggable Flower Apps**: Easily add new federated learning tasks by dropping them into the `flower_apps/` directory.
 * **Database Persistence**: Uses SQLite with Alembic migrations to store participant status and application configuration.

+## Notes

+Please note that due to HF networking and security limitations, you cannot run a Superlink server using Huggingface Spaces.

+Authentication keys and certs that are generated on HF will need to be synced manually via SSH to your Bare Metal or Cloud VM.

+An installation guide for Bare Metal Linux will be provided.